Who? (film)

-Who? is a 1974 British science fiction film based on the 1958 novel of the same name by Algis Budrys.
-It was directed by Jack Gold and stars Elliott Gould, Trevor Howard and Joseph Bova.
-Some video releases were retitled The Man in the Steel Mask or Roboman.
+Who? (also known as The Man in the Steel Mask, Roboman, Robo Man and Prisoner of the Skull) is a 1974 British-American science fiction film directed by Jack Gold and starring Elliott Gould, Trevor Howard and Joseph Bova.
+It was written by John Gould based on the 1958 novel of the same name by Algis Budrys.

-Synopsis
+Plot

 An enigmatic individual with a metal face is returned from East Germany and claims to be Lucas Martino, an American scientist who was working on a top-secret project but was severely injured and scarred in a car crash.
 American authorities hold him in custody while they try to establish whether the man is the real Martino or an impostor looking for secret information about the ultimate rocket project developed in the West.